Charles Pitman (game warden): Early life

 Charles Pitman was born in Bombay and educated at the Royal Naval School, Eltham, at Blundell's School in Tiverton, and at Royal Military Academy Sandhurst, which he left in 1909 having obtained a commission in the Indian Army.

 Military career

 After a brief initial posting, Pitman joined the 27th Punjabis with which he stayed from 1910 to 1921 when he retired from the army to take up farming in Kenya.
 During his army career, which spanned the First World War, Pitman fought in Mesopotamia (where he was awarded the DSO and MC), and also in Egypt and France.

 Life in Africa

 In 1924 Pitman was offered the position of Game Warden of the Uganda Protectorate.
 After his marriage to Marjorie Fielding Duncan, he assumed this post which he held from 1925 to 1951, interrupted only by three years (1931–1933) spent in Northern Rhodesia as Acting Game Warden and undertaking a faunal survey, and by five years (1941–1946) during which he was Director, Security Intelligence (Uganda).

+In 1937 Pitman led Deneys Reitz, then the South African Minister of Agriculture and Forestry, on an elephant hunt at the invitation of the Administration of Uganda.
+Reitz was reluctant to kill an elephant and reported being pleased that the hunt failed after their quarry was off scared by a cyclist.